OMHBench: Benchmarking Balanced and Grounded Omni-Modal Multi-Hop Reasoning: Analysis

 \subsection{Step-by-Step Failure Analysis}

-To precisely locate the stages at which reasoning failures arise, we conduct a step‑by‑step failure analysis.
-According to the formation described in \S\ref{subsec:table triplet formation}, each CMR instance comprises two attributes and two intermediate entities that must be identified in sequence, i.e., $a_1 \rightarrow e_1 \rightarrow e_2 \rightarrow a_2$.
-Based on the stepwise structure of the task, we categorize failures by the stage at which the model fails to identify the required attribute or entity during multi-hop reasoning.
+We conduct a step-by-step failure analysis to identify key bottlenecks in \benchmark, with results depicted in Figure \ref{fig:stepbystep}.\footnote{We perform this analysis on \benchmark-Connect for a controlled study of the required reasoning operations.} Leveraging the task’s stepwise structure, we categorize failures by the stage at which the model fails to identify the required entity ($e$) or attribute ($a$), using Gemini 3 Flash.

-We use Structured CoT prompting to guide the model through each reasoning step and build an LLM-based automatic evaluation pipeline with Gemini 2.5 Flash, using 200 samples per reasoning path.
-This approach enables fine-grained analysis without manual annotation, overcoming the limitation of the previous study \cite{kim2025fcmrrobustevaluationfinancial}.
-Figure \ref{fig:entity_stage_fig} reports that most models successfully identify the first attribute ($a_1$), indicating that this step is relatively trivial.
-However, the success rate drops sharply at the entity stages ($e_1$ and $e_2$), especially during the transition from $e_1$ to $e_2$.
-This suggests that inferring and linking intermediate entities across modalities is the key challenge in CMR.
-The prompt used in this analysis is shown in Figure~\ref{fig:prompt_stepbystep_analysis}.